Bubblr-Inc/ai-vault-aws-installation/README.md

 At this stage we assume you have the following:
 1. Access to your AWS account via the account cli with permissions described here https://github.com/Bubblr-Inc/ai-vault-aws-installation/blob/main/doc/INSTALLPERMISSIONS.md
 2. Permssion to install tools su
 3. A running EKS Kubernetes Cluster and you have a note of its name.
 This maybe the one you have already or one you built in the the "Preparing for intallation" step.
+See the outputs at the end of the the Preparing for the installation steps "eks_cluster_name".

 5. A running PostGres Database.
 Like the EKS cluster, this can be an existing one, or one you create in the "Preparing for intallation" step.
+See the outputs at the end of the the Preparing for the installation steps "database_cluster_endpoint".
 6. A Database user and postgres.
 This needs to be powerful enough to create schemas and tables.
 7. Your URL such as ai-vault.myorg.tld
 8. E-mail address and Login Credentials for your e-mail